licitdev/docs/configuration/data-model.md

 - author_name
 ```

 The table above stores the author name directly inside of the `blogs` data table.
-However, throughout our project, we may likely need more information about authors, such as their email address, social media, etc. We _could_ put this author information into the `blogs` data table:
+However, let's imagine that along with our blog posts, we want to display more information about authors, such as their email address, social media, etc. We _could_ put this author information into the `blogs` data table....

 ```
 blogs